ECB slows rate hikes, says inflation fight must go on | Headlines

 "We will sustain the course - it will not be enough to hit and withdraw."
 Lagarde said inflation risks were still skewed to the upside, citing the possibility of a bout of higher-than-expected wage growth and of government support measures that ended up boosting demand across the 19-member euro zone economy.

-The ECB statement said it currently expected any recession to be "relatively short-lived and shallow".
-QT COMING
+The ECB statement said it currently expected any recession to be "relatively short-lived and shallow" and Lagarde noted that euro unemployment levels were at "rock-bottom".
+The hawkish tone of the statement and Lagarde's news conference comments pushed the euro above $1.07 to its highest level for nearly half a year.

-The ECB also laid out plans to stop replacing maturing bonds from its 5 trillion euro ($5.31 trillion) portfolio, reversing years of asset purchases that have turned the central bank into the biggest creditor of many euro zone governments.
-Under the plan, it will reduce monthly reinvestments from its Asset Purchase Programme by 15 billion euros starting in March and revise the pace of balance-sheet reduction from July.
+QT COMING The ECB also laid out plans to stop replacing maturing bonds from its 5 trillion euro ($5.31 trillion) portfolio, reversing years of asset purchases that have turned the central bank into the biggest creditor of many euro zone governments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)